Mawlamyine: Etymology and legend

 The Mon name which was previously used for Mawlamyine, Moulmein (မတ်မလီု; [mòt məlɜ̀m]) means "damaged eye" or "one-eyed man."
 According to legend, a Mon king had a powerful third eye in the centre of his forehead, able to see what was happening in neighbouring kingdoms.
 The daughter of one of the neighbouring kings was given in marriage to the three-eyed king and managed to destroy the third eye.
 The Burmese name "Mawlamyine" is believed to be a corruption of the Mon name.

 Moulmein was also spelled as Maulmain or Moulmain or Maulmein in some records of the 19th century.
-The people of Moulmein were referred as Moulmeinian.
+The people of Moulmein were referred to as Moulmeinian.